atarvainen/Concurrent_programming_project/spec.md

 ### Handling connections

 Things to keep in mind.
 Minimize read/write of connections.
-Different clients' Internet connection speeds vary a lot so very slow connections most not block the app.
+Different clients' Internet connection speeds vary a lot so very slow connections must not block the app.
 Have to protect from simultaneous read/write.

 #### Connections